 Read the full review: Dell XPS 15

 There's no way around it – laptops are expensive, especially if you need powerful hardware.
 So, if you’re looking to save some cash to make your ROI easier to obtain, the HP Pavilion 15 is a great option.
 This mid-range laptop has a respectable amount of power, while keeping the price at an approachable level.
 The low cost means you have less of an initial outlay to make back, but because it doesn’t exactly feature the fastest GPU, you shouldn’t expect to buy that castle you had your eyes on with it.

 Read our hands-on review: HP Pavilion 15

 Thanks to Nvidia Max-Q tech, the Asus Zephyrus GX501 combines the beloved thinness of the best Ultrabooks with the performance that can make some serious cash while mining.
 It’s powerful, thin and basically silent if you don’t like noise during your everyday routine.
-It costs a pretty penny, but it could be a wise investment for a sharp miner.
+It costs a pretty penny, but it could be a wise investment for a sharp miner as it's one of the best Asus laptops for gaming.

 Read the full review: Asus ROG Zephyrus GX501